Guide To Dental Insurance

-However, dental insurance differs from medical insurance in a few key ways:
+That said, dental insurance differs from medical insurance in a few key ways.
+Typically, dental insurance:

-In the following sections, we’ll take a more detailed look at dental insurance, how this type of coverage works for the average beneficiary and how the new healthcare law affects your options for dental coverage.
+In the following sections, we’ll take a more detailed look at dental insurance and how this type of coverage works for the average person.

 What a Dental Plan Covers

-Here are the major classes of service covered by dental insurance:
+Here are the major classes of services covered by dental insurance:

 While most dental plans will cover at least the first three classes of service, some plans cover more services than others.
 For example, your plan might only include annual X-rays, full X-rays every five years or limited restorative treatments.
-Before you commit to a plan, check with providers to see what kind of limitations they place on frequency of care.
+Before you commit to a plan, check these and other limits carefully.

 Three Types of Dental Plans

-Like medical insurance, dental insurance offers different levels of coverage depending on the type of plan you purchase.
-For example, some medical plans may require you to use only in-network doctors when receiving treatments.
+Like medical insurance, dental insurance offers different levels of coverage depending on plan type.
+For example, some medical plans may require you to use only in-network doctors when getting care.
 Dental plans work the same way.
-There are three standard types of dental plans: a Dental Health Maintenance Organization or DHMO Plan, a Dental Preferred Provider Organizations or DPPO Plan, and a Dental Indemnity Plan.
-Below, we’ll briefly discuss the major features of these plans.
+There are three standard types of dental plans:

 Paying for Dental Services